EXCITED-CO2/excited-workflow/README.md

 - Start with `preprocess_ameriflux.ipynb`.
 This notebook will preprocess the Ameriflux data to be in a more useful format.
 - Now you can train ML models on the ERA5 and Fluxnet data with `train_fluxnet_models.ipynb`.
-- The data loading and model training for the CarbonTracker model is explained in `workflow_carbon_tracker.ipynb`.
+- The data loading and model training for the CarbonTracker model is explained in `train_carbon_tracker.ipynb`.
+- With the `produce_carbontracker_dataset.ipynb` and `produce_fluxnet_dataset.ipynb` notebooks it is possible to create netCDF datasets with the model predictions.

 <hr>